 Do you go with the high-end brand, or start out with the lower price point?
 Which brand?
 Which brush?
 Can you really get both quality and price?
 The list of questions only gets longer and longer.

-One of everyone’s favorite brushes is the MAC217 Blending Brush, which at $36 apiece made me cringe at the thought of initially investing in it.
+One of everyone’s favorite brushes is the MAC217 Blending Brush.

 After testing and trying these out for about a year, I am happy to report that I have discovered 2 budget-friendly MAC 217 dupes that are fairly accessible!
 Both brands are based in the US and offer online shopping option to Canada and internationally as well so you can get your hands on them as well!
 So what are they?
 Let’s compare the two MAC 217 brush dupe below!

-The Universal Blender EB 13 went on to become my all-time favourite eye brush almost instantaneously.
+The Universal Blender EB 13 went on to become my all-time favorite eye brush almost instantaneously.
 When I first read about how this brush is both a shader and blender brush in one, I was very skeptical and dismissed it as a marketing ploy.